 Gravel has a versatile aesthetic, working very well with many different architectural and décor styles.
 You’ll find gravel garden ideas for everything from English cottage or Mediterranean gardens to Scandi style minimalism.
-It also works well for a contemporary garden like this little courtyard, with its neat lines, modern monochrome and metal garden furniture.
+It also works well for a contemporary garden or neat small courtyard.

 25. Keep things weed-free

-Make your life easier by using gravel around seating areas in your garden, where it will repel weeds and stay neat without you lifting a finger.
+Make your life easier by using gravel around seating areas in your garden, where it will repel weeds and stay neat.
 You can also use landscape fabric underneath your gravel, to increase its effectiveness at stopping weeds from popping up.
-Here’s a cute little low-maintenance gravelled bench space.

 26. Make it Mediterranean